 The New Mexico Department of Transportation says in its most recent truck accident facts report that the number of heavy truck crashes, heavy truck-involved fatalities, and their percentage among total crashes and total fatalities have been at their highest levels during the previous five years.

 It is best to act quickly after a truck accident to contact an experienced law firm that can start to gather evidence connected to your accident.
 Trucking companies know how to protect themselves.
 Don’t wait if you’ve been injured or have lost a loved one in a truck crash.
-Call Parnall Law today to protect your rights.
+Contact Parnall Law online today to protect your rights.

 If you have ever come across a large-truck accident on Interstate 40 or I-25 or elsewhere in the Albuquerque area, you may have been shocked by the destruction.
 Now that you have been injured or a loved one has died in a truck accident, you understand the true extent of damage done in commercial truck accidents.